GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Hunting for Ghosts: Archival Analysis

 \subsection{Detection of Invalid Citations}

-To ensure accuracy, we manually reviewed all 2,530 flagged citations, classifying each by: (1) attempting to locate it in bibliographic databases, (2) if found, verifying its metadata, checking if it was low-quality (e.g., typos, metadata errors), and (3) if not found, determining it as untraceable citation.
-This process took approximately one month, with each citation independently reviewed for consistency.
+To ensure accuracy, we manually reviewed all 2,530 flagged citations, classifying each by: \begin{enumerate} \item Attempting to locate it in bibliographic databases (e.g., Google Scholar, DBLP, IEEE Xplore, ACM Digital Library); \item If found, verifying its metadata and checking for low-quality issues (e.g., typos, metadata errors); \item If not found, determining it as an untraceable citation. \end{enumerate} This process took approximately one month, with each citation independently reviewed for consistency.
 Two experts researcher subsequently reviewed all invalid citations to ensure accuracy.
 After manual verification, we classified the 2,530 flagged citations into three categories: \begin{itemize} \item \textit{Non-Academic Source}: citations pointing to non-academic sources (e.g., websites, blogs, repositories); \item \textit{Valid (Manual Match)}: citations verified as valid through extensive manual search; \item \textit{Invalid}: citations confirmed as invalid, including \textit{metadata error} (incorrect metadata such as wrong title, authors, venue) and \textit{ghost citation} (untraceable citations that cannot be found in any major academic database). \end{itemize} Of the 2,530 flagged citations, 490 (19.4\%) were non-academic sources, 1,301 (51.4\%) were verified as valid through extensive manual search, and 739 (29.2\%) were confirmed as invalid (136 error citations and 603 ghost citations). \textit{In total, 604 papers (1.07\% of 56,381)} contained at least one invalid citation, with 133 papers (0.24\%) containing error citations and 486 papers (0.86\%) containing ghost citations, with 15 papers having both types.
-We present representative examples below to illustrate the rationale behind our classification and the characteristics of each invalid citation type: